Learning Objectives

 Pineal Gland

 The pineal gland produces melatonin.
 The rate of melatonin production is affected by the photoperiod.
 Collaterals from the visual pathways innervate the pineal gland.
 During the day photoperiod, little melatonin is produced; however, melatonin production increases during the dark photoperiod (night).
-In some mammals, melatonin has an inhibitory affect on reproductive functions by decreasing production and maturation of sperm, oocytes, and reproductive organs.
+In some mammals, melatonin has an inhibitory effect on reproductive functions by decreasing production and maturation of sperm, oocytes, and reproductive organs.
 Melatonin is an effective antioxidant, protecting the CNS from free radicals such as nitric oxide and hydrogen peroxide.
 Lastly, melatonin is involved in biological rhythms, particularly circadian rhythms such as the sleep-wake cycle and eating habits.

 Gonads